pletourneau/ShelterAnimalsApi/README.md

 ## Description

-- _This API will allow a user to manage a database of shelter animals._
+- _This API will allow a user to manage a database of shelter animals.
+It allows the user to Create, Read, Edit, and Delete (CRUD)entries to and from the database.
+The read functionality allows for searches by any or all of the parameters in the animal class.
+The response is also paginated._

 - _Technical Details:_